alexjbasso/API-Project/README.md

 All endpoints that require a current user to be logged in.

 * Request: endpoints that require authentication
-* Error Response: Require authentication
+* Error Response: Require authenticationgit
   * Status Code: 401
   * Headers:
     * Content-Type: application/json